Estecka/mc-ALL-Death-Messages/README.md

 # All Death Messages

 ## Overview
-Enables death messages for any entity you want.

-Specific categories of mobs can be defined in a config file, and their names in the messages can be styled with different colours and effects.
+Enables death messages for configurable categories of mobs, and style their names with different colours and effects.

+Categories are defined in a config file.
 For each category, separate `kill` and `death` gamerules are generated.

 ## Message Triggers

-There is a handful of built-in categories based on mob preoperties, and custom ones can be created in the config based on entity types.
+There is a handful of built-in categories based on mob properties.
+Custom categories can be created in a config file based on entity types.

 A mob may belong to multiple categories; it will trigger a death message if any of them has its rule enabled.

 ### Built-in categories
 - `all`: Applies to everything.
 When enabled, this overrules all other categories.
+- `player`: Players are excluded from other categories below.
-- `named`: Mobs that have been given a custom name, including all players.
+- `named`: Mobs that have been given a custom name.
+- `tamed`: Both tamed pets and tamed mounts.
-- `persistent`: Mobs that will not naturally despawn.
+- `ephemeral`/`persistent`: Mobs that will/won't naturally despawn.
-- `ephemeral`: The negation of `persistent`
-- `hostile`: Mobs treated as hostile by the game's code.
-- `passive`: Mobs treated as passive by the game's code.
-This is _not_ the negation of `hostile`; some mobs are neither hostile nor passive.
+- `hostile`/`passive`: Mobs that are allowed/disallowed in Peaceful difficulty.

 ### Custom categories
 Custom categories are defined in `.minecraft/config/alldeath-rules.json`.